Ilja2307/Solution_Camunda_Challenge/README.md

 ## 🧱 Manual Setup (No Docker)

-Running from ZIP: If you have a ZIP, unzip it, open a terminal inside the extracted folder, and follow these steps.
 Follow these steps if you want to run the app directly on your machine without Docker:

 ### 1. Install Python (if not already installed)